Turgon-Aran-Gondolin/arxiv-cleaner/README.md

 # arXiv Cleaner

-Clean LaTeX project for submitting to arXiv.
+Clean LaTeX project for submitting to arXiv. updated for use with `pip install`

 ## Features